Professionalism in the Workplace: 3 Tips for Creating a Professional and Productive Environment

 Whether you are supervising a waiter serving coffee, an electrician installing a light-switch, or factory workers assembling a car, there are certain things to be considered.

 Dress and Attire

 What you wear to work will be dictated by the nature of your job.
-A jacket and pressed shirt or a skirt and blouse are the expected attire of most office employees, hard hats and steel-toed boots are a must for construction workers, hairnet or hat and plastic gloves go without saying in a professional kitchen.
+A jacket and pressed shirt or a black pencil skirt and blouse are the expected attire of most office employees, hard hats and steel-toed boots are a must for construction workers, hairnet or hat and plastic gloves go without saying in a professional kitchen.

 “Pants should be close-fitting and comfortable, but not dragging on the ground.
 Workers should roll up long sleeves before operating machinery, too,” advises Gilbert’s Risk Solutions, a longstanding Pennsylvania-based insurance agency.
 Gilbert’s points out the potential hazards of wearing “loose, protruding or dangling jewelry when working around moving parts and machinery.”

 In an office setting dressing smart with a eye on safety is the way to go.
 Untied shoes and stuck heels have caused many an accident, so beware of these seemingly innocuous hazards.

 If you’re looking for a jacket or blazer to go with the shoes, Chico’s likely offers what you seek in a wide variety of colors and sizes, no matter how petite..
 The petite blazer you have been eyeing can give you that round-the-clock chic look even while proofreading an 80-page report on business safety training.
 And that’s not all – Chico’s can provide you with appropriate jewelry for office work as well.